 Businesses that have learnt how to succeed with a market focused strategy are far more likely to survive and thrive.

 Unfortunately, far too many small businesses adopt a product focused strategy and fail to understand the market(s) being served.
-Research is considered a distraction rather than the guiding light.
+Market Research is considered a distraction rather than the guiding light.
 And this is a key reason why so many businesses fail early…

 Rules of the road